-I was in the classroom for 7 years and I had to completely move everything out at the end of every year.
-I never taught in the same classroom two years in a row.
+I was in the classroom for 7 years and I had to completely clean up and move everything out at the end of every year.

-I got to be a freaking PRO at packing up my (entirely too many) teacher possessions and moving back in 2 months later.
+I got to be a freaking PRO at classroom clean-up, packing up my (entirely too many) teacher possessions, and moving back in 2 months later.

 If you also need to completely evacuate your classroom, here are some ideas to make it easy!